-There lives an artist, I think, that if we ever should meet, I would assume she walks down extraordinary streets, painted with vivid brush strokes and cobbled stone streets, traversed day and night by hard-bottom feet.
+There lives an artist, I think, that if we ever should meet, I would assume she walks down extraordinary streets, painted with vivid brush strokes and cobbled stones, traversed day and night by hard-bottom feet.
 The exterior expression of a beautiful soul, found in emotionally weighty subjects fantastically told.
 Her body wrapped exquisitely in poetry and prose.
 Each walk.
 Each step.
 Each eye-smile a pose.

 “Hello, nice to meet you.”